alvinchong-sf/mastermind/README.md

 ## Description
-Mastermind is a guessing code game where a User can play against the computer and guess the secret number combinations.
+Mastermind - [live link](https://kaleidoscopic-pavlova-ab630d.netlify.app) is a guessing code game where a User can play against the computer and guess the secret number combinations.
 At the end of each attempt to guess the 4 number combinations, the computer will provide feedback whether the user had guess a number correctly, or/and a number and digit correctly.
 A player must guess the right number combinations within 10 attempts to win the game.

 ## Technologies
 * React JS